jsacoba/pai789_finalproject/README.md

 ![](https://github.com/jsacoba/pai789_finalproject/blob/main/script3_epi_data/epi_components.PNG)
 Source: The 2020 EPI Report

-In 2020, Denmark was ranked first with an EPI of 82.5 while Liberia ranked last with an EPI of 22.6 among the countries included in the report.
+Among the countries included in the report, Denmark was ranked first with an EPI of 82.5 while Liberia ranked last with an EPI of 22.6.

 ## Objectives